News and Load: A Quantitative Exploration of Natural Language Processing Applications for Forecasting Day-ahead Electricity System Demand: Methodology

-Previous analysis, such as the Pearson correlation or the LIME model, verified the correlation between the candidate features and electric demand.
+The Pearson correlation or the LIME model verifies the correlation between the candidate features and demand.
 Nevertheless, positive or negative correlations between variables may be the result of coincidence, and it is known that correlation does not imply causation \cite{aldrich1995correlations}.
-For this reason, a test is proposed to verify the causality between the features and the target.
-The so-called causality is the effect of a particular feature of interest (Treatment, \emph{T}) on the predictions (Outcomes, \emph{Y}), provided that the rest of the features remain constant (Confounders, \emph{X}).
-The Double ML method helps find the causality between variables and predictions based on the following partially linear model \cite{chernozhukov2018double}:
+For this reason, Double ML is proposed to verify the causality between the features and the target.
+This is the effect of a particular feature of interest (Treatment, \emph{T}) on the predictions (Outcomes, \emph{Y}), provided that the rest of the features remain constant (Confounders, \emph{X}).
+The causality is produced by the following partially linear model \cite{chernozhukov2018double}:

-where $f(X)$ a train model and $\rho(X)$ the treatment effect.
-Although $\rho(X)$ is regarded as a function by some studies \cite{chernozhukov2017orthogonal}, we treat it as a constant $\rho(X) = \tau$ for simplicity.
-The next step is to explore the effect of the text feature \emph{T} on the output \emph{Y} while maintaining the rest of the features \emph{X} constant.
-In this way, it is possible to observe whether, or to what extent, \emph{T} causes a change in \emph{Y}.
-To estimate $\rho(X)$, the formula~\ref{partially linear model} is rewritten in residualised form:

-in which $\hat{Y}=g(X)$ and $\hat{T}=h(X)$ are forecasts of \emph{Y} and \emph{T}. $g(X)$ and $h(X)$ are nuisance functions that can be replaced by many machine learning methods.
-In this case, we set $f(X)$, $g(X)$, and $h(X)$ for all ExtraTrees regressors.
-The treatment effect $\tau$ can then be obtained with Ordinary Least Squares (OLS).
+in which $\hat{Y}=g(X)$ and $\hat{T}=h(X)$ are forecasts of \emph{Y} and \emph{T}, and $g(X)$ and $h(X)$ are nuisance functions that can be replaced by numerous machine learning methods.
+In this case, we set $g(X)$ and $h(X)$ for all ExtraTrees regressors.
+The treatment effect $\tau$ can be obtained with Ordinary Least Squares (OLS).